cfu288/cql-lforms-proposal/README.md

 This limitation does not apply to references to external CQL libraries, as the ELM representation can be provided alongside the CQL library using a [cqf-library](http://hl7.org/fhir/StructureDefinition/cqf-library) extension.

-## Lack of clarity/examples in IGs of incorporating CQL Libraries and Inline Expressions into FHIR Questionnaires
+## Lack of Clarity/Examples in IGs Incorporating CQL Libraries and Inline Expressions into FHIR Questionnaires

 The current IGs for including CQL (both expressions and libraries) in questionnaires is not clear, with no easy to find example FHIR questionnaires revealing how either should be done ([see discussion](https://chat.fhir.org/#narrow/stream/179255-questionnaire/topic/ELM.20representations.20alongside.20CQL.20libraries.2Fexpressions/near/432725398)).
 Given our current understanding, I've included two examples below of how I believe these questionnaires should be formatted: